LibraryOfCongress/data-exploration/publishing.md

 5. Once built, you should be able to paste the file path (e.g. `file://path/to/data-exploration/_build/html/index.html`) displayed in the output into your browser bar to preview it.
 Make any changes necessary and re-run steps 3 and 4.

-6. Once you are ready to publish, you will need to add an empty file called `.nojekyll` to the folder `./_build/html/`.
-This will tell Github not to interpret this as a Jekyll site.
+6. Once you are ready to publish, simply push or merge your changes into the `master` branch.
+This will trigger a re-build on Github Pages.

-    Then commit and push your changes to the main branch

-    ```
-    git push origin master
-    ```

-    And then push the generated HTML subfolder to the gh-site branch

-    ```
-    git subtree push --prefix _build/html origin gh-site
-    ```

-    This should trigger an automatic re-build of the changed Github Pages webpages.
-You should be able to see the status of those builds in the ["Actions"](https://github.com/LibraryOfCongress/data-exploration/actions) section of the repository.
+    You should be able to see the status of this build in the ["Actions"](https://github.com/LibraryOfCongress/data-exploration/actions) section of the repository.
 And once deployed, view the final result on [Github Pages](https://LibraryOfCongress.github.io/data-exploration/).